 Then we got to the Yucca plant, aka, the Spanish Bayonet.
 This seemingly innocent plant has such a sharp point that it can cut through leather.
 If used carefully (those thick but pliable gloves are on the XMas list too), you can cut a strand into string so strong you can use it as twine, truss a turkey, and wrap some fish, or my holiday gifts.

 As if that's not cool enough, Pascal combined some thin strands with a little CA Sage and water and started rubbing his hands together.
 Dang if he didn't soap up with a beautiful, natural fragrance.
-It's good to know that no one needs to smell in the wilderness.
+It's good to know that everyone can smell lovely in the wilderness.

 We got to some water which saw a proliferation of wild watercress.
 As I lunged forward with scissors, I caught Pascal's note in time to only take watercress from above the water line, and perhaps wait until we're a little more off the beaten path.
 Looking around I wondered why, but then saw a few horses walking by and understood that I wasn't the only one who might enjoy watercress.